 Research activities of the “Biology of the egg and physiology of the hen” team

-To improve the knowledge on hen’s physiology and egg’s biology, the team interests focus on the physiological mechanisms that are involved in egg formation and biological functions of its compounds during embryonic development.
-The study of various factors likely to affect positively or negatively egg quality and physiology/health of the hen, allows us to propose tools to improve rearing conditions of animals and ethics of laying hen’s production, and to control both the quality table eggs and that of fertilised eggs that are required to produce broilers and layers.
+To deepen our knowledge of hen physiology and egg biology, the team is interested in the physiological mechanisms involved in egg formation and the biological function of its components during embryonic development.
+The study of various factors that may have a positive or negative impact on egg quality and hen physiology/health will allow us to propose levers to improve the rearing conditions and ethics of laying hen production, and to control the quality of eggs for consumption and fertilized eggs needed for the production of future broilers and layers.

-- Calcium homeostasis (bone health of laying hens, eggshell quality, and skeletal quality of the embryo)
+- Calcium homeostasis (bone health in laying hens, shell quality and embryo skeletal quality)

-The biosynthesis of the avian eggshell (made of calcium carbonate) occurs in the uterus and depends on the bioavailability of the calcium that is partly stored in hen’s bones.
-Our objective is to understand the physiological mechanisms that are involved in the transfer of minerals from the intestine to bones, from bones to the eggshell, and from the eggshell to the embryo skeleton.
-In parallel, we explore various strategies that could facilitate the maintenance of bone health of laying hens while preserving the quality of both the eggshell and the skeleton of the chick.
+Shell (calcium carbonate) synthesis takes place in the hen's uterus and depends on the bioavailability of calcium, part of which is stored in the hen's skeleton.
+Our goal is to understand the physiological mechanisms involved in the transfer of minerals from the gut to the hen's bone, from the bone to the eggshell, and from the eggshell to the embryonic skeleton.
+At the same time, we are exploring different strategies to maintain the bone health of the hen while ensuring the quality of the eggshell and skeleton of the future chick.

 Axe 1 BOPP